What is tinnitus?

 The Ida Tinnitus First Aid Kit, here, may also be of help to you.

-The Tinnitus Clinic is currently able to see patients through a mixture of remote and face to face appointments.
-The format of your pathway will be specifically designed for the patient and is agreed by the patient and the Audiologist.
+The Tinnitus Support Clinic is currently able to see patients through a mixture of remote and face to face appointments.
+The format of your pathway will be specifically designed for you and will be agreed by you and the Audiologist.
 We accept referrals for patients who have been seen by the Ear Nose and Throat Department and have been referred to us for more advice about their tinnitus.
 Typically, most patients are seen in the clinic up to five times.

-People have a key role in protecting their own health, choosing appropriate treatments and managing their long-term conditions.
+People have a key role in managing their own health, choosing appropriate management options and managing their long-term conditions.
 Self-management is a term used to include all the actions taken by people to recognise, treat and manage their own health.
 They may do this independently or in partnership with the healthcare system.

-Here are some of the of the self- management options available:
+Here are some of the of the management options available:

-- Counselling - Understanding tinnitus plays an important part in learning how to cope with the condition and manage it more effectively.
-Tinnitus counselling is a type of therapy where you work with a healthcare professional to help you learn more about your tinnitus and find ways of coping with it.
+• Information and education - Understanding tinnitus plays an important part in learning how to manage the condition more effectively.
+Working with an Audiologist you learn more about your tinnitus and find ways of coping with it.

-- The British Tinnitus Association have a new online resource for people with tinnitus: Take on Tinnitus.
+• Tinnitus UK have a new online resource for people with tinnitus.
 It is designed so it can be used on mobile phones, tablets or computers, includes an initial taster session followed by seven learning modules covering the fundamentals of tinnitus, hearing and tinnitus, benefits of using sound, the link between tinnitus and relaxation, sleep and tinnitus, the benefits of talking about it and living your life with tinnitus.
 Each module takes just 10-15 minutes to complete and includes a range of interactive exercises, video clips and self-tests all designed to keep you engaged in your learning.

-- Correcting hearing loss - People often report hearing their tinnitus more in a quiet environment .When you are fitted with hearing aids, you are able to pick up more of the background noises around you.
-This allows you to be distracted further by these sounds and not notice the tinnitus as much.
-By listening to external sounds, you’re likely to hear your tinnitus less.
+• Correcting hearing loss - People often report hearing their tinnitus more in a quiet environment.
+If you have a hearing loss then hearing aids will help you to pick up more of the background sounds around you and you may not notice the tinnitus as much.
+By listening to external sounds, you may hear your tinnitus less.

-- Sound therapy – As tinnitus is often most noticeable in quiet environments.
-The aim of "sound therapy" is to fill any silence with neutral sounds to distract you from the sound of tinnitus.
-This may involve simple measures such as opening a window to hear noises coming from outside, leaving a radio or television on, or listening to sounds on a portable music player.
-Noise generators produce a continuous "shushing" sound at a level that's comfortable and soothing that be fitted in your ear or play through a separate device.
+• Sound therapy or Sound Enrichment – As tinnitus is often most noticeable in quiet environments, the aim of sound therapy is to fill any silence with neutral sounds to distract you from the sound of tinnitus.
+This may involve simple measures such as opening a window to hear noises coming from outside, leaving a radio or television on, listening to music or other sounds through an App or device.
+Personal sound generators can be worn in your ear and produce a continuous "shushing" sound at a level that's comfortable and soothing.

-- Relaxation and meditation – stress can make your tinnitus worse, so relaxation techniques such as deep breathing and yoga may help.
+• Relaxation and meditation – stress can make your tinnitus worse, so relaxation techniques such as deep breathing and relaxation exercises may help.

-- Activity- keeping the mind occupied with an absorbing task can help.
+• Activity- keeping your mind occupied with an absorbing task can help.

-- Exercise – Exercise helps the body achieve a higher level of well-being and in most cases this helps people to ignore and cope with their tinnitus more easily, as well as helping them to sleep better.
+• Exercise – Exercise helps us achieve a higher level of well-being and in most cases this helps people manage their tinnitus more easily, as well as helping them to sleep better.

-- Apps - There are number of tinnitus support apps now available these apps may play relief sounds or assist in relaxation techniques.
-Click here for more details.
+• Apps - There are many tinnitus support Apps now available, which play relief sounds and/or assist with relaxation techniques.
+Click here for information on the ReSound Tinnitus Relief App.

-- Mutual support - It can often be very helpful to talk to someone who understands how you are feeling, who can reassure you about anxieties you may have and answer your questions.
+• Mutual support - It can often be very helpful to talk to someone who understands how you are feeling, who can reassure you about anxieties you may have and answer your questions.
 This can be online, at information days or through a support group.
-Click here for more details
+Click here for more details of the Warwick Tinnitus Support Group.
+Tinnitus UK offer online support groups

 What is hyperacusis?